What is Section 194IC of the Income Tax Act?

 As per section 194IC of the income tax act, if the rent payment exceeds Rs.50000 and the PAN number of the landlord is provided, TDS of 10% (7.5% w.e.f 14.05.20 to 31.03.2021).
 In case the PAN number of the landlord is not available, a TDS of 20% will be applicable.

 Time of tax deduction u/s 194IC

-As per provisions under section 194IC of the income tax act, tax must be deducted at the time of crediting/paying the rent income to payee via cash, cheque, demand draft or any other payment mode.
+As per provisions under section 194IC of the income tax act, the tax must be deducted at the time of crediting/paying the rent income to the payee via cash, cheque or draft or any other payment mode.
 TDS rates for deduction are as follows –

 - Rent for Plant/Machinery/Equipment – TDS@1.5% onpayment of the rent amount.

 - Rent for Land/Building/Furniture/Fittings – TDS@7.5% on payment of the rent amount.

 - Individual/HUF not liable to tax audit – TDS@3.75% on payment of rent amount in case when rent payment exceeds Rs.50000 per month.

 - When the payment is made by or on behalf of the government – TDS is to be deposited on the same day (without the use of challan form).

 - When the payment is not made on behalf of the government – TDS is to be deposited within 7 days from the end of the month in which deduction is made.